Children's Services Policies, Values and Principles

 To reflect on and consider feedback on local and national issues and to promote a learning and development culture that will work to provide:

-- A commitment to seek the views of service users/stakeholders and to use their input as a key method for evaluating current services and improving future service delivery;
+• A commitment to seek the views of children and families/stakeholders and to use their input as a key method for evaluating current services and improving future service delivery;

 This will deliver a range of universal, targeted and specialist services.
 These services will aim to reduce the numbers of children becoming children in need and concentrate specialist services on children most in need to give them the best possible life chances.